Your devices let you type the Apple logo symbol, but it isn’t obvious.

 iPhone and iPad

-The Option (⌥)-Shift (⇧)-K Mac keyboard shortcut has no alternative on iOS.
+macOS’s Option (⌥)-Shift (⇧)-K keyboard shortcut has no alternative on iOS.

-There’s no Keyboard Viewer on iPhone, but iOS include a dedicated feature to make entering phrases and special symbols easier, called Text Replacements.
-Also found on macOS, this auto-replaces a word or a phrase with custom text, like replacing (c) with the copyright symbol.
+There’s no Keyboard Viewer on iPhone, but iOS include a dedicated feature for entering phrases and special symbols, called Text Replacements.
+Also found in macOS, it automatically replaces a word or a phrase with custom text, like turning “(c)” into the copyright symbol.

-You can leverage this feature to type the Apple logo on iOS, here’s how:
+You can leverage Text Replacements to type the Apple logo on iOS:

 1) Open Settings on your iPhone or iPad.